datadryad/dryad-app/documentation/server_maintenance/deploying_new_code.md

 maintenance on both.

-Maintenance mode shows outside IP addresses a maintenance page served by Apache, while our internal IP addresses have traffic passed through and are able to see the application served by Passenger.
+Maintenance mode shows outside IP addresses a maintenance page served by Apache, while our internal IP addresses have traffic passed through.